varsvisualizes/VIP-mural-team/README.md

 After that, I placed the tissue paper behind the face of the building, between the two supports, and I taped it to the inside of the cardboard.
 This will diffuse the light from the LED.

 Now you're ready to program the Arduino!
 Reference the Fritzing image pics in the repo for the breadboard set-up, and upload the code labeled BuildingLights_PiezoMusic.ino.
+This code also activates particular tones when the flowers are touched.

 NOTE: I didn't include the blue LED in the instructions because it's just a power LED; once you're confident that your system is powered, you can take it out so all the attention is on the RGB LED.